programminghistorian/jekyll/en/lessons/data_wrangling_and_management_in_R.md

 =======================

 Now that we have gone through the five main verbs for dplyr, we can use them to create a quick visualization of our data.
-Lets go ahead and create a bar graph showing the number of secular and non-secular colleges founded before the U.S. War of 1812:
+Let's go ahead and create a bar graph showing the number of secular and non-secular colleges founded before the U.S. War of 1812: